funnycat/apidocs/source/index.md

 Parameter    |  Description
 ---------    |    -----------
-createData  |  Data to be passed to the funding source service name  | The name of this fundingsource service | The service that you are using to load funds.
+createData  |  Data to be passed to the funding source service name  | The name of this funding source service | The service that you are using to load funds.